Group of African-American film critics celebrates Black Hollywood and beyond while building its stature - ExBulletin

 Today, two decades after its founding as a small organization, AAFCA has grown in size and scope and built an admirable reputation in Hollywood.
 It is Special Achievement Awards will take place this weekend.

 It was an idea.
 It was a dream.
 It was this crazy little thing, but it was still beautiful, said DuVernay, whose public relations firm represented the AAFCA in the early years before he became a filmmaker.
 It was rough around the edges.
 It was respect.
 The community came, the press didn't want to talk about it.
 Actors, creators, screenwriters and directors immediately embarked on this path.
-We worked hard to establish what that was… So I have great affection for that band.
+We worked hard to establish what it was… So, I have great affection for this band.

 Today, AAFCA has become a constant base of support for Black Hollywood and beyond.
 The organization's annual awards have become a glitzy affair with high-profile entrants such as Oprah Winfrey, Jamie Foxx And Will Smith.
 Non-black winners have also become regulars, like Native Americans and Oscar nominees.
 Lily Gladstonewho was recognized for her significant role in Flower Moon Killers at the 15th Annual AAFCA Awards last month in Beverly Hills.